Former NHL enforcer suspended as youth coach following brawl - News 12 Now

 A video posted on YouTube shows the fight escalating into the Sabres’ bench, when Peters becomes involved in attempting to separate the players.
 At one point, the 36-year-old appears to shove a Hamilton player backward onto the ice.

 Buffalo police were called to the downtown arena to investigate the brawl, but no charges were filed.
-The investigation continues, police spokesman Michael DeGeroge wrote in an email.
+The investigation continues, police spokesman Michael DeGeorge wrote in an email.

 The Junior Sabres suspended Peters immediately after the game.

-“We are very disappointed in the series of events that unfolded,” wrote Adams, a former NHL player.
+“We are very disappointed in the series of events that unfolded,” Adams, a former NHL player, said in a statement.
 “We are currently reviewing the situation and in the meantime have suspended head coach Andrew Peters indefinitely until the matter is over.”

 According to a person familiar with the situation, Peters told Junior Sabres officials that he slipped while attempting to get one of the Hamilton players away from Buffalo’s bench.
 The person spoke to The Associated Press on condition of anonymity because the conversation was to remain private.